5 Health Benefits Of Drinking Cold Water & Risks

 Image: Shutterstock

-Drinking warm water has its pros and cons.
-Warm water can aid digestion, support improved respiratory health, promote improve circulation, help with reduced bloating, and help your body get rid of toxins faster (8).
+Drinking warm or hot water has its pros and cons.
+There are various benefits of drinking hot water, such as it may aid digestion, support improved respiratory health, promote improved circulation, help with reduced bloating, and help your body get rid of toxins faster (8).
 But drinking warm water may make you less thirsty.
 This could be a problem in the hot temperatures as your body tends to lose more water through sweating.

 Fumiko Takatsu, a vlogger, talks about the reasons she prefers drinking hot water (even at restaurants) in one of her YouTube videos.
 “It [hot water] really detoxifies my system.
 And when I feel like my body’s clean, I feel more energy, and I feel good, and it shows on my skin (i),” she states.